 I remember the day I developed a fear of flying.
 I was taking a 20-minute flight to Washington, D.C. from Charlottesville, Virginia.
 We flew over the mountain ridge and there was a lot of turbulence, and from that moment on, I have hated to fly and experience full-on panic attacks even a week before leaving!

 A fear of flying can prevent you from traveling the world — believe me; I know!
 When AJ came up with our travel sabbatical, I knew I didn’t want to miss out on the adventure of a lifetime.
 And, I knew there was no way to see so many countries like China, South Africa and Australia without having to board multiple planes — and even helicopters.
 Yet, I wasn’t sure I could handle the flights.
-I really thought the anxiety would get the best of me and I wouldn’t be able to board and I would ruin the trip.
+I really thought the anxiety would get the best of me and my fear of flying would ruin the trip.